-Which is exactly why we wrote this epic guide to email marketing in 2020 and beyond (the RIGHT way).
+This is exactly why we wrote this epic guide to email marketing now and beyond (the RIGHT way).

-Here at First Page we have over 10,000 email subscribers, and we’ve learned a lot of email-marketing-lessons throughout the years.
+Here at First Page, we have over 10,000 email subscribers, and we’ve learned a lot about what it takes to do an effective email marketing campaign throughout the years.

 In this insider guide, we will show you exactly WHY you need to be doing email marketing, and then we’ll give you a behind-the-scenes look into HOW we craft our email campaigns here at First Page.